For most backup operations, the mysqlbackup

 mysql.backup_history, and also

-To set these privileges for a MySQL user
+To create a MySQL user (

-mysqlbackup in this example) connecting from
+mysqlbackup in this

 mysql client program: